aditi181920/competitive_pro/algo/graphs/spanning_tree/kruskal.md

 ---

 -> Efficient implementation of this algorithm can be done with the help of DSU\
--> We just need to sort then check check parents for checking components and union for combining them
+-> We just need to sort then check check parents for checking components and union for combining them\
+-> Implementation is super ez

 **PROBLEM LINKS:**